RicardoMBorges/RI_Compass/README.md

 chemical-class screening, Cytoscape export, and report-ready output**

-RI Compass is a Streamlit application designed to combine several complementary sources of evidence from GC--MS data without treating any single source as definitive compound identification.
+RI Compass is a Streamlit application designed to combine several complementary sources of evidence from GC-MS data without treating any single source as definitive compound identification.

 The workflow brings together: